 The reason for these unsavoury trends isn’t anything specific, instead it’s simply the result of humans evolving and changing our behaviour.
 We’ve become digital natives.
 As the numbers divulge, your modern buyer actively steers clear of outbound marketing activities and looks rather for a personalised experience that speaks to their digital language.

-By following the inbound marketing methodology, the Struto team can build our clients’ brands and create valuable content that helps them to get found online by their ideal buyers, despite the noise of competing offers.
+By following the Inbound Sales and marketing methodology, the Struto team can build our clients’ brands and create valuable content that helps them to get found online by their ideal buyers, despite the noise of competing offers.

 Here’s a glimpse of what it looks like when you put the inbound marketing playbook into action: